harpertoken/rag/README.md

 2. Create a feature branch
 3. Make your changes
 4. Run tests and linting
-5. Submit a pull request
+5. Open a pull request

 ## License

-[Add license information here]
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Support

-For issues and questions, please open an issue on GitHub.
+For help or questions, open an issue on GitHub.